-ROUND 1: DTR-eligible teachers with prior TEI data who have met the minimum eligibility requirements based on 2016-2017 evaluation data will be notified via email of their eligibility and provided access to the DTR Application Portal.
-Round 1 applications are due at 12 noon on November 9, 2017.
+ROUND 1: DTR-eligible teachers with prior TEI data who have met the minimum eligibility requirements based on 2017-2018 evaluation data will be notified of their eligibility on their 2017-2018 TEI Scorecard.
+DTR-eligible teachers will be provided access to the 2018-2019 DTR Application Portal in late September 2018.
+Round 1 applications are due at 12 noon on November 8, 2018.

-ROUND 2: Teachers new to DISD, did not receive a 2016-2017 Scorecard, or received a Scorecard indicating ‘No Level’ may be eligible to apply for Round 2.
-The Round 2 deadline to complete the DTR Application is noon on January 17, 2018.
+ROUND 2: Teachers who are new to DISD, did not receive a 2017-2018 Scorecard, or received a Scorecard indicating ‘No Level’ may be eligible to apply during Round 2.
+The Round 2 deadline to complete the DTR Application is noon on January 17, 2019.
 See below for Round 2 eligibility notes.

 Increasing teacher quality has a greater impact than any other educational investment.
 With the growing recognition of the direct impact of teachers, there has been an increased focus to qualify and quantify what constitutes effective teaching, how effective teaching can be measured, and what decisions and actions should result from these measurements.

 A recent report by the Equity and Excellence Commission concluded that “America’s K-12 education system, taken as a whole, fails our nation and too many of our children.”
 Much of the report focuses on the need to provide students with access to high quality instruction and on improving teacher capacity to teach all children well.
 According to the authors of the report, “states must re-examine and align their systems of recruiting, retaining, preparing, licensing, evaluating, developing and compensating effective teachers.”